 Therefore, if you ever find yourself viewing a structured product offer as being a ‘superior’ opportunity to the stock market, take a risk reality check:

-You will always receive the same level of return per unit of risk.
+You will always have a similar expected return per unit of risk.
 A structured product usually involves less or more risk than a typical equity investment.
+Structured products are not get-rich-quick schemes – they don’t break a formula or invert the laws of investment physics.

 Reason 2: Our psychology gets in the way